-Each year the government will contribute up to $521.43 towards your retirement savings.
-You don’t need to do anything to claim this contribution because your KiwiSaver provider will do this for you.
+Each year, the Government will contribute up to $521.43 towards your retirement savings.
+You do not need to do anything to claim this contribution because your KiwiSaver provider will do this for you.

 Getting the maximum government contribution

 The maximum government contribution is $521.43.
-To get it all you must save at least $1042.86 of your own money between 1 July to 30 June each year.
-Employer contributions, past government contributions and funds moved from Australian retirement schemes do not count.
+To get it all you must save to contribute at least $1042.86 of your own money between 1 July to 30 June each year.
+Employer contributions, past government contributions and funds moved from Australian retirement schemes do not count towards the $1,042.86.

 You can contribute through: